nittajef/Intune/Custom Compliance/README.md

 Checks for CAT I and CAT III are complete.
 There are 2 CAT II checks, V-220709, and V-220724 left to complete, or switch to a non-checked rule.

-The [Tools](https://github.com/nittajef/Intune/tree/main/Custom%20Compliance/STIGs/Tools) folder contains PowerShell scripts to help generate Intune compatible files for Custom Compliance via the STIG xccdf files.
+The [Tools](https://github.com/nittajef/Intune/tree/main/Custom%20Compliance/STIGs/Tools) folder contains PowerShell scripts to help generate org-customize Intune compatible files for Custom Compliance via the STIG xccdf files.

 <h1>Generator files</h1>